Warsaw–Gdańsk railway: Modernisation

 Between 2006 and 2014 the line was completely modernised and made suitable for passenger trains to travel at 200 km/h (160 km/h for trains without ETCS) and 120 km/h for freight trains with axle loads of 22.5 tonnes or more.
 Before modernisation speed on the line was between 80 and 120 km/h.
 The cost of modernisation cost about PLN 10 billion, which gives an approximate cost of PLN 31 million per kilometer of the route.
+The modernisation allowed the fastest train from Warszawa Centralna station to reach Gdańsk Główny station in 2 hours and 25 minutes.

 Usage

-The line sees trains of various categories (EuroCity, Express InterCity, Intercity, TLK and regional services).
+The line sees trains of various categories.